London: A Pilgrimage

-London: A Pilgrimage was a book first published by Grant & Co in 1872, with text by the English journalist William Blanchard Jerrold and illustrations by the French artist Gustave Doré.
+London: A Pilgrimage is a book first published by Grant & Co in 1872, with text by the English journalist William Blanchard Jerrold and illustrations by the French artist Gustave Doré.
 It was originally published in 13 parts, with 191 pages and illustrations, and then serialised in Harper's Weekly.
 It has been described as a populist picture book.
 Some of Doré's illustrations were later copied by Vincent van Gogh.

 Doré's 1866 illustrations for the Bible had been a success, and a Dore Gallery had opened on Bond Street.
 In 1868, Jerrold proposed the work as a portrait of London, inspired by Thomas Rowlandson's Microcosm of London, and work began in 1869.